Is Passing The CPA Exam Worth It in 2026?

 Best part is that these doors don't have to be in accounting.

-Every industry at least recognizes that CPAs are determined people who are a cut above the rest.
+Every industry recognizes that CPAs are determined people who are a cut above the rest.

 Passing the CPA exam is all about which CPA review course you are using.

-The number 1 mistake I see candidates all around the world doing is trying to cheap out on a review course.
+The number 1 mistake I see candidates all around the world making is trying to cheap out on a review course.

-Now the good news is that based on how you study and learn best you should only have to spend $1,200-$2,000 at the most on a fully featured review course that will give you everything you need to pass.
+The good news is that based on how you study and learn best, you should expect to spend $1,200-$3,500 on a fully featured review course that gives you everything you need to pass.
+Many employers will reimburse part or all of this cost, so be sure to ask your firm or company about their CPA exam reimbursement program before paying out of pocket.

-You can also always check out my discount code page to ensure you are getting the most affordable price on the review course that works for you.
+You can also check out my discount page to ensure you are getting the best price on the course that works for you:

 Link: Best CPA Exam Review Course Discounts